banner-1

 Prayer:

-3rd Luminous Mystery: The Proclamation
+3rd Luminous Mystery: The

-of the Kingdom of Heaven
+Proclamation of the Kingdom

 Scripture: